-This tutorial will give you an overview of Synergy 8 forms, and walk through implementation of a contact enquiry form as an example.
+This tutorial will give you an overview of some common elements found in Synergy 8 forms, and walk through implementation of a basic enquiry form as an example.

 The contact enquiry form will:

-1. Forward the form submission (contact enquiry) to a nominated admin email address.
+1. Forward the user's form submission (contact enquiry) to a nominated admin email address.

 2. Add the user as a new contact in the database.

-3. Redirect the user to a page confirming that the form was submitted successfully.
+3. Redirect the user to a page confirming the form was submitted successfully.

 Form, Rows & Fields